prasannareddyy/Identification-and-Rendering-of-Human-Faces/README.md

 1. Download this repository as zip file and unzip it to a folder.

-2. Crate two empty folders named 'dataset' and 'trainer' in the above folder.
+2. Create two empty folders named 'dataset' and 'trainer' in the above folder.

   <img src="folder.png" width="400">